Qinka/Qinka-Blog/post/fpga/get-started.md

   ![Nexys 3 (1) ((C) Digilient)](/img/fpga/nexys-3-1.jpg)

-According to the manual, the features of this borad include:
+According to the manual, the features of this board include:

   * Xilinx Spartan-6 LX16 FPGA in a 324-pin BGA package